tedivm/skysnoop/openspec/project.md

 ## Purpose

-`adsblol` is a Python client library for interacting with the [adsb.lol](https://www.adsb.lol/) re-api (readsb HTTP API).
-The library provides a clean, typed, async-first interface for querying aircraft position and telemetry data from the adsb.lol network.
+`adsblol` is a Python client library for interacting with the [adsb.lol](https://www.adsb.lol/) API.
+The library provides two clients: a modern OpenAPI-based client for the public API, and a legacy RE-API client for feeder-specific endpoints.
+Both provide clean, typed, async-first interfaces for querying aircraft position and telemetry data from the adsb.lol network.

 ### Goals

-- Provide a production-ready Python client for the adsb.lol re-api
+- Provide production-ready Python clients for both adsb.lol APIs (OpenAPI and RE-API)
 - Support all query formats (circle, closest, box, all, find_hex, find_callsign, find_reg, find_type, etc.)
-- Offer strongly typed data models for aircraft telemetry and metadata
+- Offer strongly typed data models with auto-generated Pydantic models for OpenAPI
 - Enable async operations for high-performance applications
 - Include comprehensive filtering and query building capabilities
 - Provide both CLI and library interfaces for flexibility
+- Maintain dual API support with consistent patterns and interfaces

 ## Tech Stack